lluixhi/musl-extras/README.md

 # MUSL Extras Repo

-Gentoo's Hardened Development Repo tends to be out of date.
+Gentoo's Hardened Development Repo is on the stable side.

-(This may become a fork at some point)

 This repo exists to be bleeding edge, fix/update the hardened dev patches, pull in patches from Voidlinux and Alpine, and create its own.